apache-beam-sandbox/simple-service-example/README.md

 java -jar target/service-example-0.1-shaded.jar
 ```

-## Test with BloomRP CGUI
+## Test with BloomRPC GUI
 Download or install bloomrpc
 https://github.com/uw-labs/bloomrpc

-For this service, load the Greeter.proto file in
+For this service, load the Greeter.proto file from
 the /src/main/proto/ directory

 Since the port of the service is configurable, use the localhost:9999 url